 Here we register the processing callback on two different clocks for didactic purposes only.
-Of course, all objects can be updated from the same clock. $^{1)}$
+Of course, all objects can be updated from the same clock.
+1)

-The first clock runs at 100 Hz and the second one at 5 Hz.
+The first clock runs at 0.01s per tick (100 Hz) and the second one at 0.2s per tick (5 Hz).